3 Board of Directors

 - Explanation of key changes in accounting and the related effects on the consolidated financial statements of Allreal Group

-- Monitoring of and compliance with the investment and financing guidelines
+- Monitoring of and compliance with the investment and financing guidelines and adjusting the latter accordingly

 - Approval of the half-yearly external financial reporting including media releases